-In August of 2012, the project team began by talking with stakeholders in small groups, including property and business owners, bicycle, pedestrian and transit advocates, and neighborhood leaders from Friendly, Crest, South Eugene, and Amazon neighborhood associations.
-Based on knowledge gained in September, two robust focus groups were organized (one based on business; and another based on users of cars, walking, bus, and bike) to hear more about people's concerns, preferences and flexibilities towards identified corridor issues.
-In October, traffic count data was collected (when University of Oregon (UO) and Lane Community College (LCC) campuses were active) and an Existing Conditions Report was prepared.
-In November, over 150 participants attended the first community forum where they heard the results of recent traffic studies, explored alternatives, and the project team listened to community priorities for future improvements.

-A second community forum was held in February 2013 to evaluate the alternatives that were prepared in response to earlier community conversations.
-Following the February community forum, the project team narrowed the number of alternatives down to three and performed more detailed transportation analysis.

-The third, and final, community forum was held in June 2013.
+In August 2012, the project team began by talking with stakeholders in small groups, including property and business owners, bicycle, pedestrian and transit advocates, and neighborhood leaders from Friendly, Crest, South Eugene, and Amazon neighborhood associations.
+Based on knowledge gained, in September two robust focus groups were organized (one based on business; and another based on users of cars, walking, bus, and bike) to hear more about people's concerns, preferences and flexibilities towards identified corridor issues.
+In October, traffic count data was collected (when University of Oregon and Lane Community College campuses were active) and an Existing Conditions Report was prepared.
+In November, over 150 participants attended the first Community Forum where they heard the results of recent traffic studies, explored alternatives, and the project team listened to community priorities for future improvements.
+A second Community Forum was held in February 2013 to evaluate the alternatives that were prepared in response to earlier community conversations.
+Following the February Community Forum, the project team narrowed the number of alternatives down to three and performed more detailed transportation analysis.
+The third, and final, Community Forum was held in June 2013.
 Participants were asked to help rank and refine the street design alternatives following a presentation of transportation analysis and group discussion.
-An online survey was also available to hear the preferences of those who were not able to attend the community forum.

-Staff has provided updates on the process to the Eugene City Council on January 28, 2013, and again on June 19, 2013.
-Staff has also met with the Eugene Planning Commission twice, on November 4, 2013, and again on April 7, 2014, to discuss the South Willamette Street Improvement Plan and Economic Study respectively.
+An online survey was also available to hear the preferences of those who were not able to attend the Community Forum.
+Staff has provided updates on the process to the Eugene City Council on January 28 and June 19, 2013, and presented the Draft South Willamette Street Improvement Plan on April 16, 2014.
+Staff has also met with the Eugene Planning Commission twice, on November 4, 2013, and again on April 7, 2014, to discuss the Draft South Willamette Street Improvement Plan and Economic Study respectively.
+The Eugene City Council held a public hearing on May 19, 2014, to receive public comment about the Draft South Willamette Street Improvement Plan.
 Consultant Project Team Recommendation:

 On October 2, 2013, an executive summary of the Draft South Willamette Street Improvement Plan and consultant project team recommendation was shared in two meetings with stakeholder groups.
 The consultant team will provide details of the street design alternatives in their presentation.
 The Eugene City Manager has endorsed a triple-bottom-line approach to sustainability and analysis for City projects and programs providing for consideration of people, the planet, and prosperity (or equity, environment, and economy).
 In development of the Draft Eugene Transportation System Plan (Draft TSP), the Transportation Community Resource Group (TCRG) extensively vetted a sustainability rating system based on a triple-bottom-line analysis.
 The South Willamette Street Improvement Plan adapted the TCRG sustainability work to develop screening criteria for qualitative assessment of the roadway alternatives.
 The results of the sustainability screening are included in the Draft South Willamette Street Improvement Plan and helped to inform the consultant project team recommendation.

-In weighing all the considerations identified in the Draft South Willamette Street Improvement Plan, the community feedback and technical analysis, the consultant project team finds that Alternative #3 (three lanes with bike lanes) represents the best solution for South Willamette Street.
+In weighing all the considerations identified in the Draft South Willamette Street Improvement Plan, the community feedback and technical analysis, the consultant project team finds that Alternative #3 (three lanes with Bike Lanes) represents the best solution for South Willamette Street.
+Coordination with Envision Eugene: